Privacy Policy

 YouTube Privacy Policy Summary

-📓 Processed data: Data such as contact details, user behavior data, information about your device and your IP address may be stored.
+📓 Processed data: Data such as contact details, user behavior data, information about your device, and your IP address can be stored.

-📅 Storage duration: Data generally remains stored as long as necessary for the service purpose
+📅 Storage period: Data generally remains stored as long as it is necessary for the service purpose

 What is YouTube?

-We have embedded YouTube videos on our website.
+We have integrated YouTube videos on our website.
 This allows us to present interesting videos directly on our site.
 YouTube is a video portal that has been a subsidiary of Google since 2006.
 The video portal is operated by YouTube, LLC, 901 Cherry Ave., San Bruno, CA 94066, USA.
-When you visit a page on our website that has a YouTube video embedded, your browser automatically connects to the servers of YouTube or Google.
-Various data is transferred in the process (depending on the settings).
+When you access a page on our website that has an embedded YouTube video, your browser automatically connects to the servers of YouTube or Google.
+In the process, various data are transmitted (depending on your settings).
 Google Ireland Limited (Gordon House, Barrow Street Dublin 4, Ireland) is responsible for all data processing in the European area.

-In the following, we want to explain to you in more detail which data is processed, why we have embedded YouTube videos, and how you can manage or delete your data.
+In the following, we want to explain in more detail which data is processed, why we have integrated YouTube videos, and how you can manage or delete your data.

 On YouTube, users can watch, rate, comment on, and upload videos for free.
 Over the last few years, YouTube has become one of the most important social media channels worldwide.
-For us to display videos on our website, YouTube provides a code snippet that we have embedded on our site.
+To enable us to display videos on our website, YouTube provides a code snippet that we have integrated into our site.

 YouTube is the video platform with the most visitors and the best content.
 We strive to offer you the best possible user experience on our website.
-And of course, interesting videos should not be missing.
-With the help of our embedded videos, we provide you with additional helpful content in addition to our texts and images.
-Additionally, our website is easier to find on the Google search engine thanks to the embedded videos.
-Even when we run advertising campaigns through Google Ads, Google can – thanks to the collected data – really only show these ads to people who are interested in our offers.
+And of course, interesting videos are a must.
+With the help of our embedded videos, we provide you with additional helpful content alongside our texts and images.
+Furthermore, our website is more easily found on the Google search engine thanks to the embedded videos.
+Even when we run advertisements via Google Ads, Google can—thanks to the collected data—show these ads only to people who are truly interested in our offers.

-As soon as you visit one of our pages that has a YouTube video built in, YouTube sets at least one cookie that stores your IP address and our URL.
-If you are logged into your YouTube account, YouTube can usually associate your interactions on our website with your profile using cookies.
-This includes data such as session duration, bounce rate, approximate location, technical information like browser type, screen resolution, or your internet provider.
-Additional data can include contact details, any ratings, sharing content via social media, or adding to your favorites on YouTube.
+As soon as you visit one of our pages that has a YouTube video integrated, YouTube sets at least one cookie that stores your IP address and our URL.
+If you are logged into your YouTube account, YouTube can usually assign your interactions on our website to your profile using cookies.
+This includes data such as session duration, bounce rate, approximate location, technical information such as browser type, screen resolution, or your internet provider.
+Further data can include contact details, any ratings, sharing content via social media, or adding videos to your favorites on YouTube.

-If you’re not logged into a Google account or a YouTube account, Google stores data with a unique identifier linked to your device, browser, or app.
-For example, your preferred language setting is retained.
-But many interaction data cannot be stored because fewer cookies are set.
+If you are not logged into a Google or YouTube account, Google stores data with a unique identifier linked to your device, browser, or app.
+This ensures, for example, that your preferred language setting is maintained.
+However, many interaction data points cannot be stored because fewer cookies are set.

-In the following list, we show cookies that were set in a test in the browser.
-On one hand, we show cookies that are set without a logged-in YouTube account.
-On the other hand, we show cookies that are set with a logged-in account.
-The list cannot claim to be exhaustive, as user data always depends on the interactions on YouTube.
+In the following list, we show cookies that were set in a browser test.
+We show cookies set without a logged-in YouTube account on one hand, and cookies set with a logged-in account on the other.
+The list does not claim to be exhaustive, as user data always depends on the interactions on YouTube.

 Name: YSC